 Do I need to submit official transcripts?

-Yes; our department requires each applicant to submit one (1) official transcript from every post-secondary institution attended for at least one year as a full-time student.
+No; our department no longer requires applicant to submit his/her official transcripts for application review.
+You must upload unofficial transcripts to your application.
 Please refer to the Official Materials page for complete instructions on submitting transcripts.

 How many transcripts does the Stanford EE Department require?

 Effective September 2016, only one (1) set of transcripts is required from each applicant.
+If you receive and accept our admissions offer, you will be required to submit official transcripts that show your degree conferral.
 If the institution does not issue records in English, we require one (1) official copy in the original language and one (1) official English translation.
+The Stanford Graduate Admissions website states that one set of transcripts are required.

 What are the guidelines for submitting English translations of official transcripts?